UCB-CE170a/Fall2020/python-exercises/Day 0/README.md

 ## Tips
 * [Google](https://www.google.com/) is your best friend.
 If you are confused, ask Google.
 * [Stack Overflow](https://stackoverflow.com/) is your second best friend.
 If you see strange error messages popping up from your program, search on there.
+* If you can not find answers online, keep calm and post your question on [Stack Overflow](https://stackoverflow.com/).
 * Be patient.
 Rome is not built in a day.
 * Do python exercises in this repository and watch my videos.
 * Taking serious computer science classes.
 Considering taking [UCB CS61A](https://cs61a.org/) for general programming, [UCB CS61B](https://inst.eecs.berkeley.edu/~cs61b/sp20/) for data structure, [UCB CS61C](https://cs61c.org/su20/) for computer architecture.